AlgoMaster Logo

 4. Fill the Table

 Process cells row by row, left to right.
 By the time you compute dp[i][j], both dp[i-1][j] and dp[i][j-1] are already computed.
-This is what makes the approach work.
 The filling order respects the dependency structure.

 5. Space Optimization